MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     0:000> ba r4 b61720
     ```

-4. Confirm that a Hardware Read Breakpoint is active in the breakpoints Window.
+4. Confirm that a Hardware Read breakpoint is active in the breakpoints window.

     ![WinDbg Preview showing breakpoints window with one hardware read breakpoint](images/ttd-time-travel-walkthrough-hardware-write-breakpoint.png)